The year was 1990 and I was 10 years old.

-The next moment, I swear on my dead cat, Mr. Socks, there was a huge bolt of lightning followed by roaring thunder.
+The next moment, and I swear this on my dead cat Mr. Socks, there was a huge bolt of lightning followed by roaring thunder.
 Five minutes later it was pouring rain, washing away the heat of the day and leaving glorious mud puddles to call my own.

 I stood in the rain, dumbfounded by the wet drops cooling my warm skin.

 The only thing running through my head was this:

 You’re kidding me?
 My wish was actually granted and I wished for rain?
 Why the fuck didn’t I wish for The New Kids on the Block to show up at my house?
 What a stupid waste of a wish!